 Make Your Garden Greener

-Gardeners are natural custodians of their own little piece of the planet, and as September is the month when the Soil Association highlights the benefits of organic gardening, here are five easy tips you can follow to make your garden greener.
+Gardeners are natural custodians of their own little piece of the planet, and there’s never been a better time to be the change you want to see.
+As the Soil Association highlights the benefits of organic gardening, here are five easy tips you can follow to make your garden greener.

 These tips, compiled for AG by the national gardening charity Garden Organic, are easy to implement so why not get started today?
 As Garden Organic head gardener Emma O’Neil explains, “With climate change and the damage being done to our environment being so much in the news at the moment, there’s never been a better time to support the organic movement.